ClassicPress/ClassicPress-docs/testing-classicpress/scenarios.md

-# Testing Classicpress Scenarios
+# Testing ClassicPress Scenarios

 **Welcome to the testing program.** We currently have two main ways to start testing ClassicPress:

-- Installing ClassicPress on a current WordPress site
+1. Installing ClassicPress on a current WordPress site
-- Installing ClassicPress on a new site.
+2. Installing ClassicPress on a new site.

 See the [Installing ClassicPress](https://docs.classicpress.net/installing-classicpress/) page for detailed instructions.